From Supper Clubs to Stardom: The Venues and Legends That Shaped the Sound of Palm Springs

 Elvis Presley

 Rona Barret, a famous gossip columnist who lived around the corner, had her suspicions when Priscilla showed up with her entire family.
 She then announced the pending wedding.
-Frank Sinatra came to the rescue and arranged for a limousine and private jet to take them to Las Vegas, where they then got married.
+Frank Sinatra came to the rescue and arranged for a limousine and a private jet to take them to Las Vegas, where they married.
 They then honeymooned in the leased Palm Springs home, which is now called the “Elvis Honeymoon Hideaway.”

 Trini Lopez